 Travel usually takes place over Columbia’s winter break (in January) and/or spring break (in March).
 The extent of travel is determined by the needs of the project in discussions among the client, faculty advisor and student team.
 The number of students who travel from each team is determined by the demands of the project, although budgetary considerations may also affect this decision.
-Faculty advisors do not travel with the teams.
+Faculty advisors do not usually travel with the teams.

 Are there any costs associated with the workshop?

 Yes.
 The Workshop requires substantial funds for travel.
 Core funds are generously provided by SIPA, other Columbia University schools and institutes, and many clients.
 However, these funds will not cover all of students’ travel expenses.
 We expect students to economize on their expenses to the extent possible without jeopardizing safety, which is a foremost priority.
 For example, we expect students to stay in modest accommodations and to use phone cards for communications.
 A course fee of $375 is included in students’ spring tuition bill to help cover Workshop travel and other costs.

 Grading is based on the quality of (1) individual contributions, (2) overall team performance, and (3) the team’s final report, final presentation and any other deliverables.
 Individual contributions will include (a) performance of specific assigned roles (e.g., as project manager, budget officer, client or faculty contact, etc.), (b) individual written assignments (e.g., literature review, research tools or interview notes), and (c) contributions to team deliverables (e.g., sections of the workplan or final report).
 The faculty advisor assigns final grades to each team member, which also incorporates the results of mid-term and final peer reviews.
 Grades within groups vary, depending on the faculty advisor’s assessment of individual contributions.

 Is the EPD Workshop open to non-EPD students?